Hsury/Geetest3-Crack/README.md

 ## Introduction

-This platform works by transferring validation on websites using Geetest to distributed workers which simulate human and auto-complete the process.
+This platform works by transferring Geetest3 validation on websites to distributed workers which simulate human and auto-complete the process.

 A user requests a captcha from a website and submit it to the server, then the cracking task will be randomly assigned to an online worker.
 The worker will perform sliding puzzle automatically and pass the 2-step verification data back to the user.
 Post the 2FA data to the website and the validation flow is completed.